akileez/test-npinit/README.md

 # test-npinit

-Documenting process of reworking npinit and relearning git.
+Documenting the process of re-working [npinit](https://github.com/akileez/npinit) and re-learning git.